fair-transformer-gan/fair-transformer-gan.github.io/index.md

 docker run -p 8888:8888 <docker image name>
 ```
 4. Copy the http jupyter notebook link into browser
-5. Continue running the following "Getting Started" code to train model and generate data.
+5. Continue running the following [Getting Started](#getting-started) code to train model and generate data.
 You can also browse to the example python notebook from the Git repo.

 Note:
 After generating the data and/or models, save your data to your local machine.
 You can also download your data to your local machine via the Jupyter Notebook terminal.